smithapitla/apache-kafka/README.md

 #### Message Retention Policy
 It is configuratable in hours.
 By default it is 168 hours or 7 days.
 Can be set on a per topic basis.

+#### Kafka Partitions
+Each topic has one or more partitions.
+Number of partitions in a topic is configurable.
+A partition is the basis for which Kafka can Scale, be fault-tolerant, achieve higher levels of throughput.
+Each partition is maintained on at least one or more brokers.
+Partition is the physical representation of the topic as a commit log ie partition == Log

 # Commands
 #### Start Zookeeper
 Change Directory to Kafka installation bin directory and enter below command